 Articles

-Dingo Deans may soon be Dogmeat Posted about 12 years ago
+Dingo Deans may soon be Dogmeat Posted over 12 years ago

 Historically the All Black are knowledgeable, efficient and frequently ruthless.
 The Springboks are brutal.
 The Northern Hemisphere countries have become increasingly pragmatic as the last shreds of Gallic flair pass through the professional wringer.
 And so the rugby romantics among us tend to look to Australia for something to feed the soul.
 We may not get much bread of heaven any more, but the Aussies can usually be relied on for a few crumbs.